marchtaylor/sinkr/README.md

 sinkr
 =====

-An R package containing a collection of functions featured on http://menugget.blogspot.com/
+A collection of functions with emphasis on multivariate methods and handling of geographic datasets

 **To load** (using `devtools`):
 ```